avirup88/House_Price_Prediction_Model_Analysis/README.md

 ### 2. `House_Prediction_Model.key`
 A serialized machine learning model file:
 - Stores the trained model, allowing for deployment or further experimentation.

 ---

+## Source Dataset

+The dataset used for this project is sourced from a CSV file `king_country_houses_aa.csv`.
+It includes the following features:
+- **Location:** Geographic data indicating the house's area.
+- **Number of Rooms:** Number of bedrooms and bathrooms.
+- **Size:** Square footage of living space and lot area.
+- **Year Built:** Construction year of the house.
+- **Price:** Target variable indicating the house's sale price.

+The dataset provides a comprehensive view of various factors influencing house prices in King County.
+Before usage, data cleaning and preprocessing steps were applied to address missing values and outliers.

+---